What is Anterior Pelvic Tilt?

 Here are five anterior pelvic tilt exercises that can improve your posture and reduce your pain:-

 1. Cat/Cow Pose

 This pose is excellent for stretching out your back and improving flexibility in your spine.
 You can do this pose by starting on all fours, with your spine in a neutral position.
-You’ll have to arch your back and look up towards the ceiling as you inhale.
+You’ll have to arch your back and look up toward the ceiling as you inhale.
 As you exhale, round your back and tuck your chin towards your chest.
 Repeat this ten times.

 2. Cobra Pose

 Cobra pose is another great stretch for your back.
 It helps increase the flexibility in your spine and strengthens your lower back muscles.
 To do this pose, lie on your stomach with your feet hip-width apart.
 Place your palms on the floor next to your shoulders and press into your hands to lift your upper body off the ground.
 Keep your elbows close to your body and only go as high as is comfortable.
 Hold this pose for 30 seconds and then release back down to the floor.

 3. Child’s Pose